-161 These estimates of the impacts on the economic growth rate are only those that result from the direct and indirect impacts of the infrastructure investment.
+&lt;sup>161 These estimates of the impacts on the economic growth rate are only those that result from the direct and indirect impacts of the infrastructure investment.
 The impacts of the other essentials will be noted as those essentials are discussed below.

-Table 9.2: Sources of \$2 Billion Annually for New Public Infrastructure Investment
+Table 9.2: Sources of \$2 New Public Infrastruc •

 Reduction of Debt Service Payments

-(one-half of reduction in debt service

-on debt not constitutionally guaranteed).....\$800 million
+(one-half of reduction in debt service on debt not constitutionally guarantee d)\$800 million

 Revenue from Equal Treatment in

-Federal Programs (share that accrues
+Federal Programs (share that accrues to the government)

-to the government).....\$400 million

-Increased Effectiveness of Tax Collection
+Increased Effectiveness of Tax Collect ction

-(5% increase in collection of the individual

-income tax and an additional \$100 million
+(5% increase in collection of the indivincome tax and an additional \$100 m

-from all other taxes).....\$200 million
+from all other taxes)

-New Annual Borrowing (ERB bonds at 5%)......\$639 million
+New Annual Borrowing

+(ERB bonds at 5%) \$639 million

-Interest on First Year's Debt.....-\$39 million
+Interest on First Year's Debt \$39 million

+Total\$2,000 million

+amount of funds needed would vary from year here is shown for the "average" year-that is the decade, with the very large amounts of in , for \$2 billion.
+Clearly, in the early years of vestment, a larger amount of funds would be rs would be offset by the lesser needs of later not include funds to pay the interest on the r's debt.
+It seems reasonable to assume, w and creates an impetus for private